 If you have a cavity, your dentist will most likely offer dental fillings as a treatment.
 Fillings are made out of composite and help to replace any areas within a tooth that have become severely decayed.

 The decay is taken out of the tooth and the filling put into place simply and quickly.
 Fillings can be suitable for both pediatric and adult patients who have cavities.
 They can last for quite a number of years before they might need replacement.

-Why are Dental Fillings needed?
+Why are Fillings Needed?

-Who is a candidate for Dental Fillings?
+Who’s a Candidate for Dental Fillings?

 Patients of all ages and needs who have cavities are good candidates for fillings.
 We use tooth-colored composite fillings so that no one will even know you have a filling in one or more of your teeth.

 Likewise, it isn’t uncommon for patients to want to replace older metal fillings with white ones.
 We can provide both treatment of cavities as well as replace older fillings that you might have.

 If you have cavities, you are a prime candidate to get dental fillings!
 Get in touch with our office today to make sure you get your fillings taken care of so you don’t run in to more expensive issues and resotrations in the future.

 The procedure is started by taking out any decay from the tooth.
 If multiple cavities are present, we can work on all of this at the same appointment as indicated.
 We then prepare the tiny hole that was made in removing decay for the composite material.
 Color matching the material ensures that the composite blends well with the rest of the tooth.